predix-ui/predix-ui/_pages/develop/context-browser.md

 The context browser's visual and interaction styles can also be customized to fit the needs of different apps.
 Two commonly used configurations are:

 * showing additional icons to users when they hover over context items
-* showing a search input that allows users to filter the visible items to the find the one they are looking for
+* showing a search input that allows users to filter the visible items

 ### Select item icon